Employee Compensation Still Impacts Payout Policy

 54 Pages Posted: 4 Jun 2018 Last revised: 28 Feb 2023

 Employee compensation may impact payout policy (i) by incentivizing managers with non-dividend-protected options to favor repurchases over dividends and (ii) by diluting earnings, which firms can neutralize through share repurchases.
-Both the dividend-protection and dilution channels imply a positive relation between stock options and repurchases, but recent studies and trends suggest no decline in repurchases when option grants fall around mandatory option expensing, casting doubt upon a causal relation between equity compensation and payout policy in light of the shift from options to restricted stock and the rise in performance-based compensation.
-Our results strongly support dilution as the primary channel through which compensation relates to payout policy; dividend protection no longer has first-order effects on payout.
+Both the dividend-protection and dilution channels imply a positive relation between stock options and repurchases, but recent studies and trends suggest no decline in repurchases when option grants fall around mandatory option expensing, casting doubt upon a causal relation between equity compensation and payout.
+We examine this relation in light of the shift from options to restricted stock.
+Our results strongly support a positive relation between compensation and share repurchases through the dilution channel; dividend protection no longer has first-order effects on payout.
 Difference-in-differences analyses using a shock to compensation around mandatory option expensing and an instrumental variable approach suggest that the relation between dilution and payout is likely causal.
 Further, as the dilution channel predicts, equity compensation positively relates to repurchase frequency and thus repurchase timing.

 Keywords: Share Repurchases, Dividends, Payout Policy, Stock Options, Restricted Stock, Employee Compensation, Earnings Dilution